 For rockets that are launched into space (such as the Space Shuttle) the density of the air decreases as the altitude of the rocket increases.
 This decrease, combined with the increase in rocket velocity, means that the drag force will reach a maximum at some altitude (typically several kilometers above the surface of the earth).
-This maximum drag force must be withstood by the rocket body and as such is an important part of rocket physics analysis, and design.
+This maximum drag force must be withstood by the rocket body and as such is an important part of rocket analysis and design.

-Rocket Physics — Energy Consumption For Rocket Moving Through Space
+Energy Consumption For Rocket Moving Through Space

 ), while traveling in space.
 This analysis is conveniently simplified somewhat since gravity force and air drag are non-existent.
 Once again, we are assuming optimal nozzle expansion.